Tripartite (theology): Reformation

 Scripture divides man into three parts, as says St Paul (1 Thess.
 5:23)...
 And every one of these three, together with the entire man, is also divided in another way into two portions, which are there called Spirit and Flesh.
 Which division is not natural, but attributive; i.e. nature has three portions spirit, soul, and body...
 In the tabernacle fashioned by Moses there were three separate compartments.
 The first was called the holy of holies: here was God's dwelling place, and in it there was no light.
 The second was called the holy place; here stood a candle-stick with seven arms and seven lamps.
 The third was called the outer court; this lay under the open sky and in the full light of the sun.
 In this tabernacle we have a figure of the Christian man.
 His spirit is the holy of holies, where God dwells in the darkness of faith, where no light is; for he believes that which he neither sees nor feels nor comprehends.
 His soul is the holy place, with its seven lamps, that is, all manner of reason, discrimination, knowledge, and understanding of visible and bodily things.
 His body is the forecourt, open to all, so that men may see his works and manner of life.

 Others, including John Bickford Heard, George Boardman, James Stalker, Watchman Nee, and Witness Lee have used the tabernacle to illustrate the tripartite man.

 At the turn of the 19th century in Germany, there was a major resurgence of interest in the tripartite view of man (see chart).
 Hendry accounts the initial thrust of this resurgence to philosophical concerns.
 "The development of the philosophy of spirit in post-Kantian idealism, originating in Germany, may be interpreted historically as a revolt against the suppression of the spirit in Protestant theology; for it was in its initial intention an affirmation, or reaffirmation, of the human spirit."

-Supporters of a tripartite view
+Works

 Many of the theologians below are cited by Louis Berkhof's Systematic Theology, Augustus H. Strong's Systematic Theology, Jan Jacob van Oosterzee's Christian Dogmatics, John Bickford Heard's Tripartite Nature of Man, and Henri de Lubac's History and Spirit.